SolarLune/tetra3d/readme.md

 - [ ] **Optimization**
 - [ ] -- Multithreading (particularly for vertex transformations)
 - [X] -- Armature animation improvements?
-- [ ] -- Replace vector.Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)
+- [ ] -- Replace vector.Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)?
 - [X] -- Vector pools
 - [ ] -- Matrix pools?
+- [ ] -- Instead of doing collision testing using triangles directly, we can test against planes / faces if possible to reduce checks?
 - [ ] -- Lighting speed improvements
 - [ ] -- [Prefer Discrete GPU](https://github.com/silbinarywolf/preferdiscretegpu) for computers with both discrete and integrated graphics cards